eduardojmesteves/eduardojmesteves.github.io/README.md

 #### Disease risk prediction in the tip of the finger 👨🏽‍💻🥼

-Alongside [Prana-Tech](https://prana-tech.co.uk/about_us) we aim to develop and apply Machine-Learning methods to multiple disease cnditions and merge into a user-centric health app.
+Alongside [Prana-Tech](https://prana-tech.co.uk/about_us) we aim to develop and apply Machine-Learning methods to multiple disease conditions and merge into a user-centric health app.

 Technologies | Data analysis, Biostatistics, Machine-Learning.
 Roles | Bioinformatician